bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 # Security Considerations

-The MIMI protocol provides incorporates several layers of security.
+The MIMI protocol incorporates several layers of security.

 Individual protocol actions are protected against network attackers with mutually-authenticated TLS, where the TLS certificates authenticate the